elastic/apm-agent-java/CONTRIBUTING.md

    1. Download `elastic-apm-java-aws-lambda-layer-<VERSION>.zip` from the CI release job artifacts and upload it to the release draft
 1. Wait for released package to be available in [maven central](https://repo1.maven.org/maven2/co/elastic/apm/elastic-apm-agent/)
-1. Build and push a Docker image using the instructions below Use `SONATYPE_FALLBACK=1 scripts/docker-release/build_docker.sh` to build image with released artifact.
+1. Build and push a Docker image using the instructions below Use `docker build --build-arg HANDLER_FILE=apm-agent-lambda-layer/src/main/assembly/elastic-apm-handler --build-arg 'RELEASE_VERSION=<VERSION>' --tag docker.elastic.co/observability/apm-agent-java:<VERSION> .` to build image with released artifact.
    Requires credentials, thus need to delegate this manual step to someone that has them.
 1. Update [`cloudfoundry/index.yml`](cloudfoundry/index.yml) on `main`.
 1. Publish release on Github.
 This will notify users watching repository.